stvmlbrn/stvmlbrn.github.io/_posts/2017-11-25-install-latest-node-version-on-ubuntu.md

 tags: [node.js, ubuntu, npm]
 ---

 Here is a quick and easy way to install the latest version of Node.js on an Ubuntu system.
-As with many things in the JavaScript world there is more than one way to do this, but for getting up-and-going quickly I like using `n`.
+As with many things in the JavaScript world there is more than one way to do this, but for getting up-and-going quickly it's hard to beat `n`.

 First, make sure you have `npm` installed: